We are open today until 6:30 pm. Call 020 7590 0610

 Kaziranga National Park, Assam, India

-Head off the beaten track with a luxury, small-ship cruise through India’s northeast, taking in unique wildlife, stilted villages and ancient island cities with a range of included excursions, from elephant-backed safaris to cooking courses.
+Head off the beaten track on this small-ship cruise through India’s northeast, taking in unique wildlife, stilted villages and ancient island cities with a range of included excursions.

 Why book with Wexas Travel?